 ALSC's Quicklists Consulting Committee has updated our Summer Reading Lists with new and exciting titles!
 The lists are full of book titles to keep children engaged in reading throughout the summer.
 Four Summer Reading book lists are available for Birth-Preschool, K-2nd, 3rd- 5th and 6th-8th grade students.
 The interactive lists can be customized to include your program information and call numbers.

-2019 ALSC Graphic Novels Reading List (April 2019)
+- 2021 ALSC Graphic Novels Reading List

-These three lists are offered in the ranges of kindergarten to 2nd grade, 3rd to 5th grade and 6th to 8th grade.
+These three lists are offered in the range from kindergarten to 2nd grade, 3rd to 5th grade and 6th to 8th grade.
 Graphic novels on this list are defined as a full-length story told in paneled, sequential, graphic format.
 The list does not include book-length collections of comic strips, wordless picture books or hybrid books that are a mixture of traditional text and comics/graphics.
 The list includes classics as well as new titles that have been widely recommended and well-reviewed, and books that have popular appeal as well as critical acclaim.

-Additonal Book Lists
+- Kirkus Reviews Book Lists